 Problem #2.
 The Thermostat is Too Close to a Heat Source

 Like the first problem, this common thermostat problem usually manifests as an unusually cool home.
-Just as direct sunlight can cause false high-temperature readings, placement too close to a heat source like an oven, stove, or fireplace can cause your thermostat to register a higher temperature.
+Just as direct sunlight can cause false high-temperature readings, installation too close to a heat source like a fireplace can cause your thermostat to register a higher temperature.

 Problem #3.
 The Thermostat is Not in a Central Location

-If one side of your home is always warmer or cooler than the rest, you may be experiencing this issue.
-It is recommended that your thermostat is placed in a central location such as a hallway to allow for optimal temperature distribution.
+If you notice hot and warm spots throughout your home, you may be experiencing this issue.
+Our technicians recommend that your thermostat is placed in a central location such as a hallway to allow for optimal temperatures throughout your space.

-Hot and cold spots throughout your home can be caused by many other problems and if your home constantly experiences uneven temperatures, you may want to consider zoning your home (we can help with that).
+Uneven temperatures throughout your home can be caused by many other problems, so you may want to consider zoning your home (we can help with that).

 Problem #4.
 The Thermostat is Dirty

-Over time, dust and grime can accumulate on the inside of the thermostat.
-The buildup of dust and debris can cause the contacts inside to give inaccurate temperature readings.
+Over time, dust and grime can build up inside the thermostat.
+This dust and debris can cause the contacts inside to give inaccurate temperature readings.